microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 ### Showcasing the `TodaySelectedInnerBorderBrush` property - current date is selected

-The example sets the color to be used on the inner border for the current date:
+The example sets the color to be used on the inner border for the current date when it is selected:

 ```xml
 <CalendarView TodaySelectedInnerBorderBrush='{StaticResource TextOnAccentFillColorPrimaryBrush}'/>